minh-pham1/merchant-acquiring-latam/docs/english/boarding/1-boarding.md

 titles: Why use the boarding API?, What is provided by the boarding APIs?
 -->

-There are multiple components involved in transaction processing.
-Each system is responsible for one or more of the following example processes:

 Transaction authorisations Transaction clearing, settlement and funding Billing and inventory Customer relationship management Notifications User management Credit risk assessment Each of those systems need to know about some of the merchant's details.
 And those details need to be provided to them in order to enable the end to end transaction processing for a merchant.